algovista-collab/Deep-Learning-Specialization/Improving-DNN-Hyperparameter-Tuning-Regularization-Optimization/Week 1/Regularization.md

 * **Different $keep\_prob$ by Layer:** It is common practice to use different values of $keep\_prob$ for different layers.
 For example, layers with many parameters (often earlier or hidden layers) might use a lower $keep\_prob$ (e.g., 0.5), while input layers might use a higher $keep\_prob$ (e.g., 0.8-0.9), or not use dropout at all.
 * **Downside:** Since the network structure changes randomly in every iteration, the cost function $J$ is **not perfectly defined** or easily computable (it's hard to track the true function being optimized).
 However, this empirical effectiveness outweighs the theoretical downside.

+## Other Regularization Methods: Early Stopping

+## 1. Early Stopping as Regularization

+**Early Stopping** is a simple and widely used regularization technique that halts the training process before the model has completely converged on the training data.

+* **Mechanism:**
+    * The cost function $J$ on the **training set** continuously decreases as training iterations proceed.
+    * The error on the **development (dev) set** also decreases initially, but after a certain number of iterations, it begins to **increase**.
+This point marks the onset of overfitting to the training data.
+* **Stopping Point:** Training is stopped right at the point where the dev set error starts to increase.
+* **Resulting Model:** By stopping early, the model saves the parameters $\mathbf{W}$ that resulted in the best performance on the dev set.
+These parameters are typically of a **mid-size norm** (i.e., not fully minimized, but also not excessively large), which has an effect similar to **L2 Regularization** (by picking a neural network with a smaller weight norm).

+---

+## 2. Downside: Violating Orthogonalization

+The primary downside of Early Stopping is that it **violates the principle of Orthogonalization** in machine learning development.

+### Orthogonalization Principle
+Orthogonalization suggests that machine learning development tasks should be treated as **separate, independent processes** (or "orthogonal"):

+1.  **Optimize the Cost Function $J$:** The goal is purely to reduce the cost on the training set (e.g., using Gradient Descent, Adam, etc.).
+2.  **Prevent Overfitting:** The goal is purely to ensure the model generalizes well to unseen data (e.g., using L2 regularization, dropout, getting more data).

+These two tasks should be optimized sequentially and independently to simplify the tuning process:

+* **Adjust hyperparameter $\alpha$** (learning rate) to optimize $J$.
+* **Adjust hyperparameter $\lambda$** (regularization term) to prevent overfitting.

+### The Complication of Early Stopping

+* **Combined Goal:** Early stopping **combines both tasks**.
+By choosing the iteration number to stop, you are simultaneously deciding:
+    * *How much* you want to minimize the training cost $J$.
+    * *How much* you want to regularize the weights.
+* **Complication:** If the dev set error is too high, you don't know if the problem is poor optimization (need more iterations/better learning rate) or too much variance (need more regularization).
+This intertwined control makes tuning complex.

+> **Contrast with Dropout:** Dropout and L2 regularization do not rely on the number of training epochs to achieve their goal; they consistently penalize large weights and reduce reliance on single features, maintaining the separation of the optimization and regularization goals.